 Want to learn more about Manatees?
-Read on below to find out some facts about this beloved mammal.
+Read on below to find out some interesting facts about manatees.

 What do Manatees Like to Eat?

 They are actually herbivores.
 Their diet consists of mostly seagrass and freshwater vegetation.
 They only have molars which they use to grind their scrumptious greens.
 As these molars wear down, they fall out and are replaced with new ones.

 Where do Manatees Live?

 The population is found in warm waters of shallow rivers, bays, coastal waters and estuaries.
 It is very rare that an individual will venture into waters below 68 degrees Fahrenheit.

 They take up residence primarily in the sunny state of Florida’s coastal waters during the wintertime.
 Some manatees migrate as far as the Carolinas or even Louisiana in the summertime.
 And it has been discovered that some individuals have traveled as far north as Cape Cod in Massachusetts before.

 With significant improvements in its population, habitat conditions and reductions to direct threats, it is with great pleasure to say that it has been declared that as of January 7th, 2016 the US Fish and Wildlife Service announced that the West Indian manatee has been downlisted from endangered to threatened status under the Endangered Species Act (ESA).
 This is great news, although we are not out of the woods just yet, our manatees are still in danger.